 Great Wolf Lodge Illinois

 - Address: 1700 Nations Drive, Gurnee

 Looking for an easy drive from Chicago?
-One of the newer waterparks to hit the area is all about family fun.
 The two-family raft rides, a four-story tandem tube ride and a funnel water ride will satiate your thirst for adventure.
 Families can literally roll with the waves at the tide pool.
 If you’d rather relax, you can float around in the lazy river or challenge each other to a game of water basketball.
 Little kiddies can splash around in either a padded splash pad, the slides or the water playground with the ever-so-popular tipping bucket.